SeSa-1988/django-docker-starter/README.md

 # Template and Step-by-Step Instructions for new Docker + Django + Postgres + Tailwind Projects

-The goal is to provide a comfortable starting point for new projects with this tech stack:
+The goal is to provide a comfortable starting point for new projects with this tech stack: <br>
 Docker, Django, Postgresql, Tailwind, Adminer, HTMX

 **WARNING:**